itsShreyaas/Emotional-Classification-using-Audio-Data/README.md

 - Around 2068 audio samples across 6 emotion classes
 - Files are organised into per-emotion folders inside dataset/

 The dataset folder is not included in this repo because of file size.
-Download RAVDESS from https://zenodo.org/record/1188976 and organise the files into emotion subfolders under dataset/.
+Download the dataset from https://drive.google.com/drive/folders/1kAZr-x6Bo7ZjcYIoZaiV0WriIERQCxnj?usp=drive_link.

 ---